Building a District Where People Can Live, Work, Belong, and Thrive

 whose career spans more than three decades of strengthening public systems and expanding opportunity for diverse communities.
 An immigrant who built her life in North Seattle, Kang brings a grounded understanding of how policy decisions affect working families, immigrants, and small businesses.

-Seattle District 5 residents will receive and can use their Democracy Vouchers to support Julie Kang.
+Seattle District 5 residents received and can use their Democracy Vouchers to support Julie Kang.

 Priority One